Panda-Ghost/notes-pre-gr.2/ENGL/tsox/test.md

 吴文俊 The master of topology in the world.

-江泽民 The principal founder of The Theory of Three Represents, he was once the President of the People's Republic of China
+江泽民 The principal founder of The Theory of Three Represents, he was once the President of the People's Republic of China.

-蒋新松 The father of Chinese robots
+蒋新松 The father of Chinese robots.

 侯宗廉 China modern famous physiologist, medical scientist.

 ---

 During the 65 years of westward relocation, XJTU has graduated 280,000 graduates, nearly 50 of whom became academicians of Chinese Academy of Sciences and/or Chinese Academy of Engineering.